bao-project/bao-docs/source/bao_hyp/config.rst

 correct syntax and parameters.
 Attempting to manually configure image details without utilizing these macros may result in errors or unintended behavior.

-The integration of the appropriate macro tailored to your specific use case, encompassing essential parameters such as img_name, base_addr, load_addr, and size.
-This practice not only fosters consistency but also enhances reliability in your VM setup.
+The integration of the appropriate macro, tailored to your specific use case, is crucial for ensuring consistency and reliability in your VM setup.
+This macro should encompass essential parameters such as img_name, base_addr, load_addr, and size.
 For instance:

 - **IMAGE_BUILTIN**: Simplifies system configuration by leveraging Bao's default knowledge of the image location.
 No separate configuration or loading of guest images through a bootloader is